Some considerations on topologies of infinite dimensional unitary coadjoint orbits: Some other related results

-To prove the promised closeness of all the unitary coadjoint orbits going through any symmetric trace-class operator, we shall use an encoding of the spectra of these operators into finite positive measures on \bR:
+To give here a proof of the promised closeness of the unitary coadjoint orbit going through any symmetric trace-class operator of finite rank,\footnote{Compare, however, also Proposition 2.1.5 in \cite{bon}.} we shall use an encoding of the spectral invariants (i.e. the spectra, and their multiplicities) of these operators into finite positive measures on \bR: